Bifurcations and multistability in inducible three-gene toggle switch networks: Regimes of multistability

-Fig.~\ref{fig:inducer1} plots the resulting changes in the number of fixed points and their expression levels through bifurcation diagrams, isolating the trajectories of the $\bar{R}_1$ coordinate of fixed points in Panel (A), and the (overlapping) $\bar{R}_2$ and $\bar{R}_3$ coordinate fixed point trajectories in Panel (B).
+Fig.~\ref{fig:inducer1} plots the resulting changes in the number of fixed points and their expression levels through bifurcation diagrams, isolating the fixed point trajectories of the $\bar{R}_1$ coordinate in panel (A), and the (overlapping) $\bar{R}_2$ and $\bar{R}_3$ coordinates in panel (B).
 Three types of fixed points emerge from analysis of the Jacobian.
 Stable equilibria are denoted in blue, unstable index-1 saddle points in red, and unstable index-2 saddles in yellow.

-At an intermediate inducer concentration, a saddle bifurcation occurs when a pair of fixed points annihilate each other.
-The intermediate regime, represented in Fig.~\ref{fig:inducer1}(D), is still tristable, but the three stable states are now only connected by two saddle points.
-From an initial state with sufficient concentrations of all three repressors, the system can thus evolve dynamically in one of two ways: by either falling into a bistable potential well favoring $\bar{R}_2$ or $\bar{R}_3$ expression, or by following a trajectory directly stabilizing toward favoring $\bar{R}_1$ expression.
-Dynamics are therefore more restricted in this intermediate regime than in the low inducer regime, and no longer equally likely to evolve toward any given stable state.
+As the inducer concentration increases, the system shifts across three regimes of decreasing dynamic complexity.
+Fig.~\ref{fig:inducer1}(C)-(E) plot fixed points in expression space for a given inducer concentration within each of these regimes.
+At low inducer concentration, as highlighted in Fig.~\ref{fig:inducer1}(C), the system is tristable, stabilizing to solely favor expression of one of the three repressors.
+A sufficiently stochastic system can be perturbed to transition between any pair of these stable points through one of the index-1 saddle points.
+The system also has an index-2 saddle point at which all repressors are half-maximally expressed.
+This means that if a system were to have a sufficient concentration of each repressor and initially exist near this index-2 saddle, it would be equally likely for the system to settle at any of the three possible stable states.

-Finally, Fig.~\ref{fig:inducer1}(E) shows fixed point expression levels at a high inducer concentration, where the presence of inducer sufficiently suppresses the activity of $\bar{R}_1$, and the system undergoes a saddle bifurcation to collapse down to a bistable switch between $\bar{R}_2$ and $\bar{R}_3$-dominant expression.
+At an intermediate inducer concentration, a pair of fixed points annihilate each other and a saddle bifurcation occurs.
+The resulting intermediate regime, represented in Fig.~\ref{fig:inducer1}(D), is still tristable, but the three stable states are now only connected by two saddle points.
+From an initial state with sufficient concentrations of all three repressors, the system can now evolve dynamically in one of two ways: by either falling into a bistable potential well favoring $\bar{R}_2$ or $\bar{R}_3$ expression, or by following a trajectory directly stabilizing toward $\bar{R}_1$-dominant expression.
+Dynamics are therefore more restricted in this regime than in the low inducer regime, and no longer equally likely to evolve toward any given stable state.
+Finally, Fig.~\ref{fig:inducer1}(E) shows fixed point expression levels at a high inducer concentration, where the presence of inducer sufficiently suppresses the activity of $\bar{R}_1$ and the system undergoes a saddle bifurcation to collapse down to a bistable switch between $\bar{R}_2$ and $\bar{R}_3$-dominant expression.